 If you wish to become licensed, a program approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) should meet the educational requirements of your state.
 Other organizations, such as the American Association of Drugless Practitioners oversees accrediting of holistic health programs and offers board certification for graduates.
 However, before choosing a school they endorse, verify that the program will help you meet the requirements for any other credentials you plan to seek.

 Nutritionists can work for hospitals, government agencies, nursing and residential care facilities, outpatient care centers, or are self-employed.
 They can work independently or as part of a private practice, providing services as nutrition educators or health coaches.
 Nutritionists can also serve as nutritional consultants to restaurants or food service organizations.

 Holistic nutritionists may qualify to work as herbalists or health food store managers.
 They may also offer consultations in holistic health practices that offer nutritional counseling along with alternative therapies such as acupuncture, massage, or chiropractic care.
 A growing trend includes nutritionists in integrative health practices, such as macrobiotic diet plans for cancer patients, which combine traditional medicine with these alternative therapies.

-Job opportunities for all types of nutritionists are projected to grow by 11% over the next decade, adding an expected 8,000 new jobs in the industry.
+Job opportunities for all types of nutritionists are projected to grow by 8% through 2029, adding an expected 8,000 new jobs in the industry.
 Since education levels vary widely among nutritionists, annual salaries range broadly.
 Factors such as your location, employer, area of specialization, and level of experience also affect how much you earn.
-On average, annual salaries for nutritionists range between about $38,000 to over $84,000, with a median wage of $60,370, according to the U.S. Bureau of Labor Statistics.
+On average, annual salaries for nutritionists range between about $38,000 to over $84,000, with a median wage of $63,090, according to the U.S. Bureau of Labor Statistics.

 Licensing and Certification